Retail accounting software guide for Canadian retailers

 Inventory management tracks stock levels, calculates costs, and alerts you when items need reordering.
 The best solutions provide:

-- real-time stock visibility across all locations
+- Real-time stock visibility across all locations

-- automatic updates when sales occur
+- Automatic updates when sales occur

-- cost of goods sold (COGS) calculations
+- Cost of goods sold (COGS) calculations.
+Learn more about inventory accounting

-- low stock alerts and reorder notifications
+- Low stock alerts and reorder notifications

 POS and e-commerce integration

-- automatically sync sales data from Square, Shopify, Lightspeed, or other systems
+- Automatically sync sales data from Square, Shopify, Lightspeed, or other systems

-- seamlessly reconcile sales channels and bank accounts
+- Seamlessly reconcile sales channels and bank accounts

-- unify reporting across in-store and online revenue
+- Unify reporting across in-store and online revenue

-- reduce manual data entry and errors
+- Reduce manual data entry and errors

 Multi-location and multi-channel support